Residency & Fellowship Programs

-The Pediatric Residency Program at the University of Utah is a three-year program, accredited by the Accreditation Council of Graduate Medical Education, leading to certification in General Pediatrics by the American Board of Pediatrics.
+The Pediatric Residency Program at the University of Utah is a three-year program, accredited by the Accreditation Council of Graduate Medical Education (ACGME), leading to certification in General Pediatrics by the American Board of Pediatrics (ABP).

 Our program offers ample exposure to both common and rare pediatric disorders in conjunction with incredible clinical teaching in both inpatient and outpatient settings, an innovative and personalized residency curriculum, and numerous research, academic, or advocacy opportunities.
 Graduates from our program are completely prepared to enter into a successful career in general pediatrics or continue their training in a fellowship program of their choice.